-Unlike more tactical roles like the project manager who oversees the project life cycle or a process master who drives effective processes, the product manager is more strategic.
+Unlike more tactical roles like the project manager who oversees the project life cycle or a process master who drives effective processes, the data science product manager is more strategic.
 Wearing many different hats, this product person researches market needs, defines how to map the solution to the problem space, and sets the product vision.

 Evolving from the consumer package goods brand manager role, the product manager (also known as the product owner in Scrum) has become a common role for software teams.
 But…